strongloop/loopback-multitenant-poc/README.md

 ```
 $ mtm model foo:Order
 ```
-Make the necessary changes in the `datasources.json`, `model-config.json`, and the model files.
+Make the necessary changes in the `datasources.json`, `model-config.json`, and the model files for tenant "foo".

 Similarly, add tenant "bar", and create and edit the necessary files.